roysam/slackd/README.md

 Before you begin, ensure you have met the following requirements:

   * You have Python 3.x installed.
+The code is validated with Python 3.9.
   * You have a Slack account and are a member of the workspace you want to export messages from.

 ## Installation